History of Thanksgiving: Origin, Traditions, & Controversy

 Sign up to our Free Weekly Newsletter

-The Feast of 1621
+The Feast of 1621: The First Thanksgiving

 Thanksgiving at Plymouth, Jennie Augusta Brownscombe, 1925.
 Source: National Museum of Women in the Arts, New York.

 The pilgrims had their first successful corn harvest in the November of that year.
-To express their gratitude, the European settler Governor William Bradford organized a feast between the Pilgrims and the Native American Wampanoag people, an event that is widely recognized as the first (or one of the first) Thanksgiving feasts in US history.
+To express their gratitude, the Pilgrim Governor William Bradford organized a feast between the Pilgrims and the Native American Wampanoag people, an event that is widely recognized as the first (or one of the first) Thanksgiving feasts in US history.
 The symbiotic relationship between settlers and the Wampanoag tribe remained secure for more than 50 years.
-It was a remarkably point in American history, when European colonists and Native Americans lived together in peaceful harmony.
+It was a remarkable point in American history, when European colonists and Native Americans lived together in peaceful harmony.

-However, some historians have argued the Plymouth colonists were not the first to host a Thanksgiving feast.
+Some historians have argued the Plymouth colonists were not the first to host a Thanksgiving feast.
 In fact, some believe the first Thanksgiving took place in Florida in 1565, when Spanish settlers shared a festive meal with the Native American Timucuan tribe.

-Traditional Foods
+Traditional Foods for Thanksgiving Day

-While there is little evidence on the food that was actually eaten during the earliest Thanksgivings, it seems likely that traditional Native American cooking methods and spices would have played a part.
-Historians believe the Plymouth colonists might have shared locally sourced and caught foods including deer, seafood and harvest fruits.
+While there is little evidence on the food that was actually eaten during the earliest Thanksgivings, it seems likely that traditional Native American cooking methods and spices would have influenced the feast.
+Historians believe the Plymouth colonists might have shared locally sourced and caught foods including deer, seafood, and harvest fruits.
 Turkeys were certainly indigenous, but there are no records to suggest this is what they actually ate.
+Many of the foods now associated with Thanksgiving, including turkey, stuffing, pumpkin pie, cranberry sauce, and mashed potatoes were introduced in later centuries and have now become entrenched within the Thanksgiving tradition.

 The American Revolution